Shelby219/RPSLS_Terminal_App/development-log.md

 Incorporated a command line arguement for switching up the introduction heading.
 If an arguement is given then the welcome heading will be different.

 Final tests checked and passing.

+Outside eyes played the game (my husband), and he played the game right through with no errors!